camicroscope/GSOC/README.md

 **Required Skills:** JavaScript, Hardware Communication and Control

-**Code Challenge:** View the image from a USB camera in caMicroscope and communicate to a motorized stage through a serial port (RS-232).
-We will use an inexpensive surrogate device in place of the motorized stage for early development.
+**Code Challenge:** Create a webservice which emulates a motorized camera: taking in the x position, y position, zoom, logging which motor actions would be needed to move the slide to this new position, and return some image.

 **Source Code:** https://github.com/camicroscope/caMicroscope